trevorbaughn/.dotfiles/README.md

 # Arch + Hyprland Dotfiles
-# WARNING - INSTALLATION SCRIPT HAS NOT BEEN TESTED YET, USE AT YOUR OWN RISK
+# WARNING - INSTALLATION SCRIPT HAS BEEN TESTED AND CURRENTLY DOES NOT FULLY WORK, USE AT YOUR OWN RISK

 ## The System